 Mischa sees the huge mic in the ring, and with an aggressive delivery she cuts down anyone who stands in her way.
 Aggressively rhyming, her song could be aimed a partner who simply isn’t making the grade, or it could just as easily be targeted at slower, less talented (presumably male) vocalists who won’t get out of Mischa’s way.

 ‘G2G’ is the latest release for Mischa, including the sassy ‘Woke Up’, a collab with fellow Ottawa singer-songwriter Baëbe Ruth; the exquisite ‘Cruise Control’, and ‘Alpha Barbie’, which is a statement of purpose and mission from an emcee whose time has come.
+She’s a new generation artist, like MARCOUX, another Canadian artist, making big waves in the ever-growing digital space.

 You can find out everything you want to know about Mischa and her music here.
 Watch the video for ‘G2G’ below.